xlvisuals/android-debloat/README.md

 adb shell pm install-existing <packagename>
 ```

+This script is for people that prefer to use their phone primarily for communication and photos (Phone, Camera, Messages, Browser, Email).

 ## 1. Enable developer mode on phone

 1. Go to **Settings** \> **About phone**